Skip to Content

 San Francisco

-Fun Things to do with Kids in San Jose - The Painted Ladies - San Francisco
+The Painted Ladies - San Francisco

-The Painted Ladies, Photo by Kristine Dworkin
+The Painted Ladies by Kristine Dworkin

 World famous for its cable cars, Victorian homes, and hilly landscape, San Francisco is located about 55 miles north of San Jose.
-You can hike across it’s most iconic landmark, the splendid Golden Gate Bridge.
+You can hike across its most iconic landmark, the splendid Golden Gate Bridge.

-Time your visit accordingly and you can have Dungeness Crab with your sourdough at Fisherman’s Wharf!
-Also be sure to take time to explore Golden Gate Park, and tour the infamous Alcatraz.
+Time your visit accordingly, and you can have Dungeness Crab with your sourdough at Fisherman’s Wharf!
+Also, be sure to take time to explore Golden Gate Park and tour the infamous Alcatraz.

 Trekaroo has lots of great SF coverage.
-Check out the 10 Best Things to do in San Francisco with Kids and 9 Great Things to do at Presidio Park.
+Check out the 10 Best Things to do in San Francisco with Kids and 10 Great Things to do at Presidio Park.